TIME Sponsors Gala to Raise Funds for Hurricane Relief

 On Saturday, Jan.
 6, at the Wiltern in Los Angeles, the annual gala for CORE: Community Organized Relief Effort (previously known as J/P HRO) raised $3.5 million dollars to benefit disaster relief and preparedness work.
 The event, hosted by Sean Penn and emceed by Jamie Foxx, was sponsored by multiple individuals and organizations, including TIME.

 At the gala, Anderson Cooper was honored for his work in Haiti, as well as Mayor Carmen Yulin Cruz of San Juan, Puerto Rico and Ambassador Kenneth Merten.
-Yusuf Islam, formerly known as Cat Stevens, was the headlining musical performer, while Billie Eilish and Macy Gray also played sets.
+Yusuf Islam, formerly known as Cat Stevens, was the headlining musical performer.
+Billie Eilish and Macy Gray also performed.

 Other guests included Julia Roberts, Ben Stiller, Connie Britton, Larry David and Jimmy Kimmel.